MITHaystack/MIPS/README.rst

 Acknowledgments
 ===============

-This work was supported by the National Science Foundation under the Geospace Facilities program.
+This work was supported by the National Science Foundation under the AGS Geospace Facilities program.
 We are grateful for the support that made this development possible.